Getting Freedive Certified in Bali: Why Didn’t I Do This Sooner?

 After getting certified, I went out on a line dive with the shop owner, Kev, and my fellow student-buddy to see if we could reach a new personal depth limit of 25 meters (82 feet).

-My first attempt, fear set in at around 20 meters and I turned.
+We did a few warm-up dives to 16, 20, and finally, 25 meters.
+My first attempt at 25 meters, fear set in at around 20 meters and I turned.
 Could I do it?
 Maybe 20 meters would be good enough for now.

 Kev encouraged me to try again.
 I spent a few minutes really focusing on my breath-up and relaxation before the dive and finned down.

 I cruised to 25 meters.
 Then, my mind urged me to get to the surface as quickly as possible.
 I sped to the top — leaving my safety buddy and Kev behind.
 My mind screamed, “You’re not going to make it!”
 When I got to the buoy, I blurted out, “That was hard!”